1974 China national wushu team: Mexico

 On June 3, 1974, the 45-member delegation of the China national wushu team departed from Beijing.
 The team first visited Mexico before the United States.
 On June 9, they gave a performance at Chapultepec in Mexico City and on June 12 in the National Palace for an audience of 5,000.

 The United States

 On June 21, the team departed for Honolulu, Hawaii, giving three performances for a total audience of 7,000.
 Jet Li almost started an international incident when he expressed enthusiasm for seeing a Chinese plane, not realizing it was from Taiwan.
 After this visit, the team departed for San Francisco, California.
 Their Wednesday June 26 performance at the SF Masonic Auditorium of great acclaim was filmed by ABC News.
 The team gave three more performances throughout the city.
-The delegation then left for New York City and performed four times at the Felt Forum (now known at the The Theater at Madison Square Garden) for an audience of 17,000 including for a July 4th bash.
+The delegation then left for New York City and performed four times at the Felt Forum (now known as The Theater at Madison Square Garden) for an audience of 17,000 including for a July 4th bash.
 Their successes were covered by The New York Times and The Washington Post.